digitalicagroup/redmine-command/README.md

 * It installs as a PHP application on your web server.
 * Through a "Slash Commands" Slack integration, it receives requests.
 * It communicates with your redmine installation to gather (or update) data.
-* Posts the results to a "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!).
+* Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!).

 ## Current Features

-The current stable release implements a extensible architecture that support easy implementation of future commands.
+The current stable release implements an extensible architecture that support easy implementation of future commands.
 Commands list:
 * show .
-Shows all the details in a redmine issue.
+Shows all the details in a redmine issue(s).
- * ussage (from slack): /redmine show issue_number
+ * ussage (from slack): /redmine show issue_numbers
- * example: /redmine show 1
+ * example: /redmine show 1 2 10

 ## TODO

 * Move all strings variables to a global definitions file.
-* Implements more commands.
+* Implement more commands.
 The current work in progress centers around creating issues.

 ## Requirements

 * PHP >= 5.4 with cURL extension,
 * "Enable REST web service" on your redmine settings (Administration > Settings > Authentication)
  * Your "API access key" from your profile page.
+* Slack integrations (see install).

 ## Install